');

 About Shirley, NY

-Shirley is a mid-sized city in New York with a population of 27,807 residents.
-The median household income is $105,379 per year, which is above the national average.
-The median age in Shirley is 40.3 years.
+Shirley is a mid-sized city located in New York with a population of 27,807 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $105,379 per year, which is 40% above the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 Cost of Living in Shirley, NY